Ishaniiitb/ApproxAdder/README.md

 # Design and Analysis of an Approximate Adder with Hybrid Error Reduction

+This project implements a **16-bit Carry Lookahead Adder (CLA)** using Verilog HDL.
+The design is part of a study into **approximate computing** for improving performance, power, and area efficiency in digital arithmetic circuits.

 The above project is a VLSI design project which involved working on transistor level technology and approximation computing in order to perform a comparative study of different kinds of approximate adder circuits.
 Furthermore, we try